kevinkouketsu/CostumeConverter/README.md

 # MountCostumeConverter

 CostumeConverter it's a multiplatform tool to convert MountCostume binary file to text readable.
-Can convert from binary to text and text to binary.
+Some file operations are available at this moment.

 ## How to compile